 OCLC’s discovery services will combine the precision searching of FirstSearch with the reach of WorldCat.org and its user-friendly features.
 This new unified and contemporary discovery experience will replace the current FirstSearch service.
 Beta testing of the new user experience is now underway.
 To participate in this beta, complete the registration form.

-The new OCLC WorldShare™ Interlibrary Loan service is now available to libraries in the United States that subscribe to WorldCat Resource Sharing.
-In June, the new service will be available to libraries everywhere.
+The new OCLC WorldShare™ Interlibrary Loan service is now available worldwide to libraries that subscribe to WorldCat Resource Sharing.
 The new service replaces the current WorldCat Resource Sharing service.
-Libraries will migrate from WorldCat Resource Sharing to WorldShare Interlibrary Loan until December 31, 2013, when WorldCat Resource Sharing access ends.
+Libraries will transition from WorldCat Resource Sharing to WorldShare Interlibrary Loan until May 19, 2014, when access to WorldCat Resource Sharing ends.

 The new service will transform traditional interlibrary loan into a broader fulfillment service that supports evolving workflow changes such as purchasing needed items instead of borrowing them.
 This will position interlibrary loan as one of many options a library can offer to suit library policies and user needs.